 ❗How much exercise do you need?
 The NHS recommends 150 minutes of exercise per week for adults aged 19-64.

 - Vitamin deficiency

-Being tired all the time can be a sign of vitamin deficiency, including low levels of vitamin D, vitamin B-12, iron, magnesium, or potassium:
+If you’re tired all the time, it could be a sign of vitamin deficiency, including low levels of vitamin D, vitamin B-12, iron, magnesium, or potassium: